saroj3k/refarch-uiux-angular/README.md

 In our example, the `auth.service` handles the logic for logging in, logging out, and checking if a user is authenticated.
 The `auth-guard.service` uses the `auth.service` to check if a user is authenticated.
 It uses that information to implement [CanActivate](https://angular.io/api/router/CanActivate), which determines what to do (i.e. the user is authenticated so routing continues, otherwise navigate to the login page).

-The `auth-guard.service` is dropped into the routing module, and the implemented `canActivate` method is passed to the routes you want protected as a parameter.
+The `auth-guard.service` is dropped into the routing module, and the implemented `canActivate` method is passed as a parameter to the routes you want protected.

 ## Development server